nilanyK/ESILV---Python-For-Data-Analysis---Project-2023/README.md

 The dataset consists of 10 numerical and 8 categorical attributes.
 The 'Revenue' attribute can be used as the class label.
 Of the 12,330 sessions in the dataset, 84.5% (10,422) were negative class samples that did not end with shopping, and the rest (1908) were positive class samples ending with shopping.
 As we noticed that our dataset was imbalanced, we decided to use the SMOTE ( Synthetic Minority Over-sampling Technique) method in order to obtain a balanced dataset.

-### Predictive modeling
+### Problem definition & Predictive modeling
-As the target variable is a discrete value (True or False) that indicates whether or not a user has purchased an item of an online store,this a Classification problem.
+This is a classification problem as the target variable is a discrete value (<code> True </code> or <code> False </code>) that indicates whether or not a user has purchased an item of an online store.
-Therefore we have used the following Classification algorithms to determine the best model:
+Therefore we have used the following classification algorithms to determine the best model:
         -  KNN <br>
         -  Naive Bayes Classifier <br>
         -  Decision Tree <br>